forestbelton/cotitan/README.md

 Building
 --------
-A simple `make cotitan cotitand` should suffice, assuming you have the correct dependencies as listed above.
+A simple `make` should suffice, assuming you have the correct dependencies as listed above.